vga101/gaiasky/docs/Capturing-videos.rst

 Frame output system + ``ffmpeg``
 ================================

-This method consists on outputting an image to a file every frame using the :ref:`frame-output-config` of
-Gaia Sky to later gather them to create a video using a video encoder software such as `ffmpeg <https://ffmpeg.org/>`__, which works on Windows, Linux and OS X.
+The frame output system enables automatic saving of every frame to an image file to disk with an arbitrary resolution and a user-defined frame rate.
+The image files can later be encoded into a video using video encoder software such as `ffmpeg <https://ffmpeg.org/>`__.

 .. note:: Use ``F6`` to activate the frame output mode and start saving each frame as an image.
 Use ``F6`` again to deactivate it.
 When the frame output mode is active, the icon |frameoutput| is displayed at the top-right corner of the screen.

-When the frame output system is active, each frame is saved as a ``JPEG`` image to disk.
+When the frame output system is active, each frame is saved as a ``JPG`` or ``PNG`` image to disk.
 Refer to the :ref:`frame-output-config` section to learn how to configure the frame output system.

 Once you have the image frames you can encode a video using a ``ffmpeg`` preset (slow, veryslow, fast, etc.) with the following command: